hendhussienfau/MADE-HH/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-Do EU regions with higher train usage exhibit lower the amount of greenhouse gas (GHG) emissions produced by the tourism ecosystem in relation to the total GHG emissions reported by that region?
+How does the utilization of trains as mode of transportation within a tourism destination can influence the overall greenhouse gas intensity of the tourism sector within EU countries?

 ## Description